 Many women are getting in on LuLaRoe’s profits by becoming consultants.
 These consultants are selling the clothing — which cannot be found online or in brick-and-mortar stores — and some are raking in commissions as high as 60%.
 If being a LuLaRoe consultant sounds like your dream job, you’ve come to the right place: below we’ve outlined everything you need to know about becoming a LuLaRoe consultant, including all the costs of getting started.

-How to Become a LuLaRoe Consultant with LuLaRoe Consultant Costs Included…
+How to Become a LuLaRoe Consultant: LuLaRoe Consultant Costs Included

-If you’re interested in becoming a LuLaRoe consultant, you’ll first need to contact someone who is already a consultant so they can provide you with an application to sign up.
-Once you submit the application, you are added to a wait list to be onboarded.
-The queue for consultants waiting to be onboarded is long, and waiting for your turn could take weeks or even months (up to eight weeks is common).
+If you’re interested in becoming a LuLaRoe consultant, you’ll first need to find and contact someone who is already a consultant so they can provide you with an application to sign up.
+Once you submit the application, you are added to a waitlist to be on-boarded.
+Be prepared – waiting for your turn could take weeks or even months (up to eight weeks is common).

-While you’re waiting to be onboarded, you can begin assembling all the materials you’ll need to become a successful LuLaRoe consultant.
-How much does it cost to become a LuLaRoe consultant?
+While you’re waiting, you can begin assembling all the materials you’ll need to become a successful LuLaRoe consultant.
 You’re welcome to customize your business plan for selling LuLaRoe products however you’d like, but at a minimum, here are some recommended materials to get you started:

 - Hangers and display racks for storage